TamangPemba/aws_product_dimension_price_update/README.md

 ### 8. Create a New File for Instance Types

 Create a file named `instance_type.txt` and copy the instance types along with their corresponding prices into it.
+This will used for to add new dimensions.
 For example:

 ```
 r5n.2xlarge    0.55